wtonks/Union-Hack-Flags/README.md

 ![image](FLAG3.png)
 ![image](FLAG4.png)

 Original flag - If Homer Simpson was president of Springfield, how would the flag look?
+I imagined donuts would be the first thing he'd think of. 🍩

 ![image](ORIGINALFLAG.png)